-On October 25, 2016, the Board of Supervisors approved a Substantial Amendment to the Con Plan and Fiscal Year 2016-2017 Annual Action Plan, canceling the Empire Storm Drain Infrastructure Project and reallocating CDBG funds to the Airport Neighborhood Sewer Project.
+On October 25, 2016, the Board of Supervisors approved a Substantial Amendment to the Con Plan and Fiscal Year 2016-2017 AAP, canceling the Empire Storm Drain Infrastructure Project and reallocating CDBG funds to the Airport Neighborhood Sewer Project.
 Planning staff is working through project close-out with HUD.
-Close-out activities include a discussion involving \$87,649 in design and engineering costs undertaken for the construction of the project's Phase 1B, which HUD may not allow as an eligible cost when construction of the project does not occur within a reasonable time frame.
-Construction is no longer financially feasible due to the loss of redevelopment funds and no alternative funding being available to leverage project costs.
-If HUD determines that the \$87,649 is an ineligible cost, a separate item will be presented to the Board of Supervisors requesting authorization for the appropriate reimbursement amount to finalize project close-out.
-Phase 1A of the project was constructed in 2010, serving 80 parcels, using both CDBG and redevelopment funds.
+Close-out activities include a discussion involving \$87,649 in design and engineering costs undertaken for the construction of the project's Phase 1B, which HUD has found not to be an eligible cost, since construction of the project is no longer financially feasible due to the loss of redevelopment funds and no alternative funding being available to leverage project costs.
+Staff is working on reimbursement options and, if necessary, a separate item will be presented to the Board of Supervisors requesting authorization for the appropriate reimbursement amount to finalize project close-out.
+Phase

+1A of the project was constructed in 2010, serving 80 parcels, using both CDBG and redevelopment funds.